ubernostrum/b_list/README.rst

 This repository exists mainly to provide a consistent point for me to deploy from.
-It may or may not be useful to you, and does not actually include *everything* -- the ``local_settings.py`` file is missing, for example -- and is designed with my personal needs in mind.
+It may or may not be useful to you, and does not actually include *everything* -- some settings are specified via environment variables, for example -- and is designed with my personal needs in mind.

-I run on Django 1.5 and Python 3.3; other Django and/or Python versions may work, but are not tested or supported.
+I run on Django 1.8 and Python 3.4; other Django and/or Python versions may work, but are not tested or supported.
 In fact, this project as a whole is not really "supported" except insofar as I'm personally interested in having my own site work.